SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 5.md

 <kbd>![](images/1rollup.png)</kbd>

-2. In the Psql console copy and paste the following to execute the rollup function.
+2.In the Psql console copy and paste the following to execute the rollup function.
 ```
 SELECT rollup_http_request();
 ```